John 5:24

 Note also the "Boarding Ax" stored safely against the cheek of the gun and ready for use!
 It was also a regulation to have at least one boarding ax at the ready for each gun position.
 In looking closely it appears that a second boarding ax could have been stored below the first as there is a bracket there to hold one.

 By the ending days of the Civil War the boarding ax was practically in name-only as it became a staple everyday tool of every enlisted bluejacket aboard a steamer.
 The two notches located on the bottom of the blade was at this time just a darwinian throwback to the boarding axes of the past since they really did not have much use as boarding weapons.
-Note that instead of a thick sharp angled pike to remove hotshot the from decking of a ship, this pike was now replaced with a hammer head.
+Note that instead of a thick sharp angled pike to remove hotshot the from decking of a ship,

 The youngster in the photograph was called a "Powder Monkey" who was a boy barely in his teens assigned as crewmembers aboard US Navy warships whose job it was to carry gun powder from the magazine to cannons during time of battle as well as performing other ordinance duties on a warship.
 The usage of this term dating from about 1682 to as late as WWI, even though by that time the US Navy was no longer enlisting children as crewmembers.